Living Trusts- Legal Planning for Seniors

 Weighing the Pros and Cons of a Living Trust

-A living trust is a financial tools that can be used for Medicaid planning, estate planning and tax planning purposes.
-It is important to know how this tool works and make sure it is the best fit for your assets, personal situation and goals.5 Comments
+A living trust is a popular financial tool that can be used for Medicaid planning, estate planning and tax planning purposes.
+However, a trust may not be the best the best approach, depending on a person’s long-term goals and unique financial situation.5 Comments

 4 Key Things to Know about Trusts and Medicaid Planning